avelino/awesome-go/README.md

 _Libraries for working with Microsoft Word._

-- [godocx](https://github.com/gomutex/godocx) - Golang library for reading and writing Microsoft Word (Docx) files.
+- [godocx](https://github.com/gomutex/godocx) - Library for reading and writing Microsoft Word (Docx) files.

 **[⬆ back to top](#contents)**